discoli-workshop/2026/index.md

 - Design and verification of emergent properties in distributed systems
 - Coordination models and languages
 - Programming languages for distributed CI systems
-- Languages for multi-tier programming or macro-programming
+- Languages and tools for multi-tier, agent-based or macro-programming
 - CI for distributed wearable computing systems
 - Techniques for crowd computing systems and applications
 - Applications of distributed CI for smart environments (e.g., smart cities, smart buildings, sensor systems, and the IoT)
-- Tools for programming and simulation of multi-agent systems
+- Security for smart systems

 ### Important Dates

-- **Submission deadline**: TBD
+- Abstract Registration Deadline: January 8, 2024
-- Notification: TBD
+- Paper Submission Deadline: January 15, 2024
-- Camera-ready submission: TBD
+- Acceptance Notification: March 8, 2024
-- **Workshop date**: April 29 – May 1, 2024 (TBD)
+- Camera Ready Deadline: March 29, 2024
 All times are intended in Anywhere on Earth (AoE) timezone.
 ### Submission, review, participation, and publication details

 - **Originality**.
 Submitted papers must be original, unpublished, and not concurrently submitted for publication elsewhere.